petryca/js-fundamentals/Worksheet 4 Callbacks & Event Listeners.md

 });
 ```

-2. In the Console, inspect properties like event.type, event.target, and event.clientX/Y.
+2. In the Console, inspect properties like event.type, `event.target`, and `event.clientX/Y`.

 ⠀**Exercise:**
 * Log the mouse coordinates when clicking on the page